vovkos/jancy/doc/build-guide/rst/configure-paths.rst

 	SPHINX_BUILD_EXE    # (optional) path to Sphinx compiler executable sphinx-build PDFLATEX_EXE        # (optional) path to Latex-to-PDF compiler

-Note that it you don't necessarily have to specify each and every variable above.
+Note that you don't necessarily have to specify each and every variable above.

 First of all, it's OK to completely omit *optional* dependencies -- if you don't need those.

 Secondly, required dependencies may be auto-detected -- on Unix systems installed libraries and tools will likely be found automatically.
-On Windows Jancy build system will automatically find executables if they are added to ``PATH`` (via ``where`` command as a fallback when a path to the executable is not specified).
+On Windows Jancy build system will automatically find executables if they are added to ``PATH`` (via ``where`` command).

 You do need to specify LLVM paths (unless you build and install LLVM 3.4.2 and not the newer versions available in repositories).